Bravark/Grants-Program/applications/Deserialize.md

 If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide the name and/or pull request of said grant on the first line of this section.

 ### Overview

-Please provide the following:

-- If the name of your project is not descriptive, a tagline (one sentence summary).
 Deserialize is a multi-chain DeFi trading platform and SDK that unifies fragmented liquidity across DEXs using an AI-powered routing engine.
 It enables efficient swaps, limit orders, DCA, Options Trading and perps with zero fees on swap, profit-sharing, and multi-chain support.